"Love

 Like Warren, I never realized that the Bible talks more about the poor

-- When one national Christian conference asked attendees about their priorities, not
+- When a national Christian conference asked attendees about their priorities, not one

-one answer mentioned any Biblical part of "loving our
+answer mentioned any Biblical part of "loving our neighbors!"
+Not

 - In the eight years I managed a Christian college library I never saw one book on

-it (now, thank God, the number is growing rapidly).
+it.
+(Thats changed.
+Now, thank God, the number is growing rapidly.)

-- Many churches dont even mention it in their statements of belief or lists of
+- Many churches dont even mention it in their belief statements or lists of

 volunteer tasks.